 Attendance & Commitment

-Shepparton (Night classes): Students will attend campus two nights a week over two semesters (one year).
-Night classes are held in Shepparton on Tuesday and Thursday evenings.
+Night classes (Shepparton and Seymour): Students are enrolled part-time and attend campus two nights (3hrs each) per week over a two-year period.
+Night classes are held on Tuesday and Thursday evenings from 6-9pm.

 Note: Delivery hours can change to suit the needs of each student.